-On to a sheet of notepaper, I wrote this note:
+On to a sheet of notepaper, as noted, I wrote this down:

 What are we made for?